Country selection

 According to the Guinea-PHC, in the event of any temporary or permanent trial-related injury or disability, the participant should be compensated.
 In the case of the participant’s death, the legal heirs are entitled to financial compensation.

-In addition, per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance for sponsors on providing compensation to research participants in the event of trial-related injuries or death.
+In addition, per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance for sponsors on providing compensation to research participants in the event of trial-related injuries or death.
 The sponsor must explain to participants the compensation and/or treatment available to them in the event of trial-related injuries.

 Trial Participation